Learn how to build a programmatic SEO site nocode for less than $70 a month with Webflow (and other tools).

 As mentioned earlier in this post, there is a great opportunity to programmatically create content for private data that would usually requires money or peoples' time to acquire.
 So if a visitor wanted to know the price of the enterprise plan for a certain SAAS product, you could show a preview, but only reveal the full article to users that pay a one time fee.
 Or if visitors might be interested in staying up to date or seeing other similar data reports, you might be able to charge a subscription fee.

 Well that ended up being more in depth than I originally intended.
-Hopefully this article provided you with some inspiration for your programmatic SEO venture or initiative.
-In my opinion, this is a unique side project that not every one will have the persistence to do but can be run truly passively once live.
-And with no-code tools, you can now build something that would traditionally be technically complicated like this in a matter of weeks.
-Also, this is not like a traditional tech side project where you are in deep trouble if you start solving the wrong problem.
-With programmatic SEO your product is diversified with content that answers a wide range of search terms in an underserved niche - believe me, there are too many :).
+Hopefully this article provided you with some inspiration for your programmatic SEO initiative.
+In my opinion, this is a unique side hustle that not every one will have the persistence to do but can grow passively once live.
+And with no-code tools, you can now build something that would traditionally be technically complex like this in a matter of weeks.
+Also, this is not like a traditional tech side project where you are doomed if you start solving the wrong problem.
+With programmatic SEO you are taking a diversified approach to delivering a wide range of content to an underserved niche - believe me, there are too many :).

-Despite nocode already being a leaner approach to product development, it's important to still remain lean.
+Despite no code already being a leaner approach to product development, it's important to still remain lean.
 By that I mean, don't spend 6 months trying to build the perfect programmatic site.
-Release something basic, gather feedback, and continuously improve.
+Release something basic, gather feedback, review data, and continuously improve.

 If you have any questions or need support do not hesitate to reach out to me at ian@supersparks.io.
 Thanks for reading!